itsemadbattal/e-shopping/README.md

    1. Users can click on products to navigate to the corrosponding product details page.

 1. Product Details Page:

    1. Users can add product to cart.
    1. Users can add product to liked products.

+1. Favorite Products Page:
+   1. This page is in charge of displaying list of products that the user makred as favorite.
+   1. Users can unmark products in this page in which they will be removed from the page.

 NOTES: TALK ABOUT CART LIMITATIONS